bsheely/Rocket-Communications/README.md

 # Full Stack Developer Coding Challenge

 You will be building a basic version of a Ground Resources Management (GRM) Dashboard.
 There are two JSON files in this repository, contacts.json and alerts.json.
 Contacts (satellites) is a list of satellites in orbit and includes pertinent information about each device.
 Alerts is a list of unrelated status alerts with varying levels of severity.
 You will need to take this JSON data and persist it in a backend database.
 You will then develop a backend API, to be called upon by your frontend, which will display the data.
 This dashboard should allow registration and login of a user, requiring a password, and the user's credentials should also be persisted in your database.
+Allotted time: 2 days.

 The result should be a dashboard with two pages (the application can be single-page (SPA), or multiple pages):